hungrymedia/wp-multipost/trunk/readme.txt

 2. Shows the additional panel displayed on "Add New Post" and "Edit Post" screens.
 This allows you to choose to which additional blogs your master post is published.

 == Changelog ==

+= 1.8 =
+* Added excerpt and custom field support to posts.
+* Added page support.
+Pages can now be duplicated across multiple blogs.

 = 1.7.1 =
 * BUG FIX: Corrected bug where edits to auto-generated sub-blog posts were creating NEW posts in other blogs.
 Now, edits to automatically-generated sub-blog posts will only affect the edited post.
 Note that editing the master post will continue to overwrite sub-blog post edits.
 This behavior is by design.